Answers to your questions about IRS tax audits

 When you file your tax return, the IRS first checks it against other returns from similarly situated taxpayers to see how it compares against the statistical norms.
-If it something about your return stands out from the crowd, it will then be subject to further review by trained IRS specialists, who will look at it more closely to look for any potentially questionable items and decide whether to accept the return as filed or contact you for more information.
+If something about your return stands out from the crowd, it will then be subject to further review by trained IRS specialists, who will look at it more closely to look for any potentially questionable items and decide whether to accept the return as filed or contact you for more information.

 How long can the IRS wait before performing an audit?

 In most cases, the IRS selects tax returns for auditing relatively soon after they are filed; usually within a year or two.
-However, an audit typically may include any tax returns filed within the previous three years and in some cases can go back even farther.
+However, an audit typically may include any tax returns filed within the previous three years and in some cases can go back even further.
 If a substantial error is discovered, the IRS may audit your returns as far back as the last six years.